Mattral/ML-AI-Algorithms-from-scratch/Bayesian Learning/Bayesian Networks/readme.md

 - **Fraud Detection:** In finance, Bayesian Networks help detect fraudulent activities in transactions.
 - **Natural Language Processing:** Used in language models and information retrieval systems.

-## Contribution

-Contributions are welcome!
-Feel free to open issues or pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).